Securing data solutions

 Azure Storage.
 Use Azure Storage Service Encryption to automatically encrypt data at rest in Azure Storage.
 Encryption, decryption, and key management are totally transparent to users.
 Data can also be secured in transit by using client-side encryption with Azure Key Vault.
 For more information, see Client-Side Encryption and Azure Key Vault for Microsoft Azure Storage.

 SQL Database and Azure Synapse Analytics.
 Use Transparent Data Encryption (TDE) to perform real-time encryption and decryption of your databases, associated backups, and transaction log files without requiring any changes to your applications.
 SQL Database can also use Always Encrypted to help protect sensitive data at rest on the server, during movement between client and server, and while the data is in use.
 You can use Azure Key Vault to store your Always Encrypted encryption keys.

 Azure Rights Management is a cloud-based service that uses encryption, identity, and authorization policies to secure files and email.
 It works across multiple devices — phones, tablets, and PCs.
 Information can be protected both within your organization and outside your organization because that protection remains with the data, even when it leaves your organization's boundaries.

-Use role-based access control (RBAC) to restrict access to Azure resources based on user roles.
+Use Azure role-based access control (Azure RBAC) to restrict access to Azure resources based on user roles.
 If you are using Active Directory on-premises, you can synchronize with Azure AD to provide users with a cloud identity based on their on-premises identity.

 Use Conditional access in Azure Active Directory to enforce controls on the access to applications in your environment based on specific conditions.
 For example, your policy statement could take the form of: When contractors are trying to access our cloud apps from networks that are not trusted, then block access.